KatieB5/KatieB5/README.md

 ### About me:

 - 📍 **Location:** Manchester, UK
-- 🎓 **Education:** B.Sc.
-Hons degree in Biomedical Sciences from the University of Manchester, UK
+- 🎓 **Education:** Biomedical Sciences B.Sc.
+Hons from the University of Manchester, UK
-- 💼 **Employment/career:** >10 years in international medical communications, medical education and research; currently working for a data and AI start-up! :rocket:
+- 💼 **Employment/career:** >10 years in international med comms, medical education and research; currently working for the Bennett Institute at the University of Oxford :rocket:
 - 😄 **Pronouns:** she/her/hers
 - 🌟 **Fave things:** running, gym, skiing, hiking, reading, escape rooms, boardgames, coffee, baked goods, travelling and tech meetups
 - 💭 **Some fun facts:** I lived in Basel, Switzerland for 1.5 years, and I am a published research author - you can view my work [here](https://pubmed.ncbi.nlm.nih.gov/?term=katie+bickford&sort=date&sort_order=desc) and [here](https://ueg.eu/library/impact-of-an-online-continuing-medical-education-curriculum-on-the-knowledge-competence-and-confidence-of-clinicians-who-care-for-patients-with-eosinophilic-oesophagitis/88454052-743b-11ee-bd29-0242ac140004)
 - 📣 **Languages:** English (native), German (v.basic, I can order a glass of wine and ask how many guinea pigs you have)

 ### I'm currently...
--  🌱 Building on my fullstack software engineering skills, following successful completion of the [Northcoders bootcamp](https://northcoders.com/our-courses/coding-bootcamp)
+-  🌱 Learning python and django
 -  🌱 Learning French via Duo Lingo (for 5 minutes per day...)
 -  🏃💪 Trying to increase my run distance and gym PBs
 -  👀👀 Looking for my next challenge 👀👀